JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 .. note::

-    We’re seeing two matches here partly out of laziness, the simplifed version above is testing against the set of all inputs which includes the current word and thus always has one perfect match.
+    We’re seeing two matches here partly out of laziness, the simplified version above is testing against the set of all inputs which includes the current word and thus always has one perfect match.

 Day 3
 -----